Susan Fagan

 Susan K. Fagan (born December 18, 1947) is an American politician from Washington.
 Fagan is a former Republican member of the Washington House of Representatives from District 9.

 Early life

 On December 18, 1947, Fagan was born in Seattle, Washington.

 Education

 Fagan earned a Bachelor of Science degree in Business Management from Lewis-Clark State College.

 Career

 Following the death of Rep. Steven Hailey, on November 3, 2009, Fagan won the special election and became a Republican member of Washington House of Representatives for District 9, Position 1.

-On November 2, 2010, as an incumbent, Fagan won the election unopposed and continued serving as a member of Washington House of Representatives for District 9, Position 1.

-On November 6, 2012, as an incumbent, Fagan won the election unopposed and continued serving as a member of Washington House of Representatives for District 9, Position 1.

-On November 4, 2014, as an incumbent, Fagan won the election unopposed and continued serving as a member of Washington House of Representatives for District 9, Position 1.
+As an incumbent and running unopposed, she won re-elections in 2010, 2012, and 2014.

-On Friday, May 1, 2015 Fagan resigned as a member of Washington House of Representatives, following allegations of falsified travel expense forms and pressured her assistants to help with the fraud.
+On May 1, 2015 Fagan resigned following allegations of falsified travel expense forms and pressured her assistants to help with the fraud.